Naveen-Khan/Web-Development-/Tour-traveling- Hotel Booking Website/readme.md

 allows users to create accounts and log in.
 2. *Visual Appeal and Navigation:* Design an engaging homepage that showcases popular travel destinations, allowing users to easily select a city of interest.
 3. *Accommodation Filtering Options:* Enable users to filter accommodations by budget, helping them find the best match quickly.
-4. *Detailed Hotel Information:* Provide comprehensive information on each hotel, including images, descriptions, amenities, and reviews, to aid informed decision making.
+4. *Detailed Hotel Information:* Provide comprehensive information on each hotel, including images, descriptions, amenities, and reviews, to aid informe decision making.
 5. *Secure Checkout System:* Implement a secure and straightforward process to instil confidence in users when making reservations.
+7. *Responsive Design:* Ensure that the website is accessible and visually appealing on various devices, including desktops, tablets, and smartphones.

 ### Implementation: